Table of Contents

-Some canines are a little more flexible than others, and they enjoy doing their own little form of yoga whenever they feel the need for it.
+Some canines are a little more flexible than others and enjoy doing their own little form of yoga whenever needed.

-If you’re unsure, you check if your dog isn’t in any serious pain.
+If you’re unsure, check if your dog isn’t in serious pain.

 If your pooch is experiencing any discomfort, back off immediately – it's a clear sign you may need to schedule a veterinarian appointment.